davdeo/mc-item-magnet-mod/CONTRIBUTION.md

     * minecraft_version
     * loader_version
     * fabric_version
+  * And this, accordance to the latest versions of the mod for the current game
+    * cloth_config_version
+    * modmenu_versio
     * java_version (if in the game has updated Java`s version)
 * Update Loom version in build.gradle
 ```